These sweet DIY penguin notepads make a great gift for Valentine’s Day but are also great all-year round. Free printable pattern and cut file!

 - Scissors and/or paper cutter

-- Notes for using the SVG Cut File: After you open the SVG cut file, make sure you change the score lines to score lines in Cricut’s Design Space.
+- Notes for using the SVG Cut File: After you open the SVG cut file, make sure you change the score lines to “score” instead of “cut” in Cricut’s Design Space.
 They will initially show up as cut lines until you change them.
 You will then need to “attach” everything before cutting.
 I have only tried using this SVG cut file in the Cricut Design Space, so I am not positive how things will work with Silhouette software.

 - ** Watch the video: Preparing BugabooCity SVG Cut Files in Cricut Design Space.**

-Step Four: Cover the top of the 3″ x 5″ notepad with matching paper.
-Score this rectangular piece following the pattern.
+Cover the top of the 3″ x 5″ notepad with the small rectangle piece.
 Fold it around the notepad and glue in place.
 Wrinkle-resistant glue sticks work great for this.
 I ended up using my kid’s glue sticks I had on hand.

 Attach the penguin head to the notepad using the glue stick.

-Step Six: The last step is to add a small Velcro dot to keep the notepad closed.
+Step Five: The last step is to add a small Velcro dot to keep the notepad closed.
 Place the rough edge of the Velcro dot under the penguin’s beak.
 Stick the soft dot to it and then close the notepad cover and your dots will be perfectly placed.
+Below you’ll see larger Velcro Dots but I recommend using the smaller 3/8″ ones.

 I love how cute these penguins turned out!
 Grab some fun colored paper and get started!
 I’ll be back next week with another fun Valentine’s Day craft :)